 In the coming months, PHAP and the International Council of Voluntary Agencies (ICVA) will organize a new series of live online learning sessions exploring these questions and others around the topic of humanitarian coordination and the role of NGOs in coordination mechanisms.
 The dates for all six events have been announced so you can now register to participate.

 This new series will follow the format of the previous series organized together with ICVA on humanitarian financing, with each event accompanied by a short whiteboard video and followed by a briefing paper.
 The stream will specifically target NGO staff, including field, policy and HQ staff, but all sessions are open to anyone interested in knowing more about the different aspects of the humanitarian coordination architecture.

-The overall objective will be for humanitarian practitioners and organizations to have a stronger understanding of the various humanitarian coordination, and be able to better strategically engage in them at the country, regional, and global level.
+The overall objective will be for humanitarian practitioners and organizations to have a stronger understanding of the various humanitarian coordination mechanisms, and be able to better strategically engage in them at the country, regional, and global level.

 Read more and register for the six upcoming sessions

 - 20 July 2017 NGO fora and consortia from local to global

 - 14 September 2017 OCHA and NGOs in humanitarian coordination

 - 5 October 2017 The New Way of Working: What does it mean for NGOs?